Key Takeaways

 Optimize your payment and coverage structure

 A livestock auction house in Joplin with heavy foot traffic and injury risk needs standard limits or higher, while a freelance bookkeeper in Warrensburg working remotely may qualify for lower limits and save on premium.
-Consider how your cash flow moves throughout the year.
+Think about how your cash flow moves throughout the year.
 Businesses with seasonal swings, like a canoe rental operation on the Meramec River, often benefit from monthly billing rather than a large upfront payment before peak season.

 2. 2